Long Beach Township, New Jersey: Long Beach Township Beach Patrol

+The Long Beach Township Beach Patrol (LBTBP) was formed in 1936 to serve and protect the public and the environment on the 12 mi of beaches in the township.
+It offers different programs, like the Lifeguard in Training (LIT) Program and the Beach Badge Checking Program, and holds annual competitions and events for lifeguards.

+The six communities that the patrol serves from north to south are Loveladies, North Beach, Brant Beach, Beach Haven Crest, Spray Beach, and Holgate.

+St. Francis of Assisi Parish

+The Saint Francis of Assisi Parish operates largely in Long Beach Township and comprised of four churches and a community center.
+The church supports traditional Franciscan Catholic beliefs and is led by pastor Francis DiSpigno, OFM.

+The St. Francis Community Center, founded in 1972, provides many programs to the public, including athletics, senior and educational services, and volunteering opportunities.

 Government

 Local government

 Long Beach Township has been governed under the Walsh Act form of New Jersey municipal government, since 1936.
 The township is one of 30 municipalities (of the 564) statewide that use the commission form of government.
 The governing body is comprised of three commissioners, who are elected to serve concurrent four-year terms on a non-partisan basis, in elections held as part of the November general election.
 The Board of Commissioners passed an ordinance in February 2011 shifting the nonpartisan elections from May to November, beginning as of the November 2012 election.